linode/docs/docs/guides/tools-reference/tools/how-to-list-cron-jobs/index.md

 Cron jobs are typically used for recurring tasks such as maintenance, clean up, and backing up files.
 Every cron entry maps to a schedule and a specific command or script.
 The Linux system automatically runs these `cron` commands based on the specified schedule.
 Cron jobs can be associated with the root account or an individual user.
 Software applications also use the `cron` functionality to automatically schedule ongoing tasks.

 On Linux, cron jobs are stored in various files, where each line in the file represents a different job.
 Every individual user has a file for their cron jobs.
 On Ubuntu, these files are found at `/var/spool/cron/crontabs`, but the location varies across Linux distributions.
-System-wide jobs are saved in the `/etc/crontab` file, which should not be used by individual users, or the various `etc/cron.*` files.
+System-wide jobs are saved in the `/etc/crontab` file (which should not be used by individual users) or the various `etc/cron.*` files.
 System daemons and applications are expected to add their cron tasks to the `etc/cron.d` directory.

 The schedule for a cron job is specified using a formal syntax.
-The initial five fields of the entry describe the minute, hour, day of the month, month, and day of the week when the job must run.
+The initial five fields describe the minute, hour, day of the month, month, and day of the week when the job must run.
 There are also keywords, such as `@hourly`, for simplifying common entries.
 The `*` symbol is a wildcard meaning "always".
 This example demonstrates a sample `crontab` entry to run the `delete-cache` script every day at midnight.

 {{< output >}}
 0 0 * * * /opt/bin/delete-cache
 {{< /output >}}

 There are a variety of methods used to display the cron jobs.
 Cron jobs can be listed on a per-user or per-application basis.
 It is also possible to list all jobs sharing a specific schedule.
-These instructions are designed for Ubuntu 22.04, but are valid for recent releases of Ubuntu.
+These instructions are designed for Ubuntu 22.04, but are valid for most recent releases of Ubuntu.
 The `cron` utility works similarly in other Linux distributions, but the names and locations of the files might differ.

 For more information about creating cron jobs, see the Linode guides to [Scheduling Cron Jobs](https://www.linode.com/docs/guides/schedule-tasks-with-cron/) and [Running Cron Jobs at Boot](https://www.linode.com/docs/guides/run-jobs-or-scripts-using-crontab-on-boot/).
 On Ubuntu systems, use the `man crontab` command to view user information.